datawire/ambassador-docs/docs/emissary/1.13/topics/running/debugging.md

     ambassador-85c4cf67b-vg6p5   1/1       Running   0          1m
     ```

-2. Then, check the Ambassador Deployment with the following: `kubectl get -n ambassador deployments`
+2. Then, check the $productName$ Deployment with the following: `kubectl get -n ambassador deployments`

     After a brief period, the terminal will print something similar to the following: